zepedaj/xerializer/docs/source/content/intro.rst

 By default, all non-abstract class derived from :class:`~xerializer.TypeSerializer` (including those generated automatically for non-abstract :class:`~xerializer.Serializable` derived types, and those decorated with :meth:`~xerializer.serializable`) are automatically registered by module :mod:`xerializer`.
 This means that any :class:`Serializer` instantiated after their definition will by default include those plugins.

 This behavior can be customized (except for the decorator syntax) using class variable ``register`` and metaclass variable ``register_meta``.
-Both variables can be used when deriving from either :class:`Serializable` or :class:`TypeSerializer`.
+Both variables can be used when deriving from either :class:`~xerializer.Serializable` or :class:`~xerializer.TypeSerializer`.

 Using the ``register`` class variable
 ========================================

-Class variable ``register`` specifies whether a given class and all its derived children classes will be registered:
+Class variable ``register`` specifies whether a given class and all its derived children classes are registered (only non-abstract :class:`~xerializer.Serializable` or :class:`~xerializer.TypeSerializer`-derived classes are registered):

 .. testcode:: register,register_meta